nikandeveloper/4d-render/README.md

 # 4d-render
-A 4D render with its own file format '.dots' reading four dimensional data in a specific format then projecting it into 3D coordinates and then projecting those to 2D points and rendering these at last. along with 4D rotation
+A 4D render with its own file format '.dots' reading four dimensional data in a specific format then projecting it into 3D coordinates and then projecting those to 2D points and rendering these at last. along with 4D rotation using both rotation matrices and simple rotational planes

 ![Tesseract rendered in 4D](assets/tesseract.png)